 Additionally, participants will benefit from an international network, that can be useful for any kind of project in the future or if they want to continue a career abroad.
 Of course, the improvement of language skills is invaluable.

 Besides the benefits for participants, the institution sending students improves co-operation with the institution receiving the students, therefore strengthening partners.
 Often, there are new partners too and this makes for even better ties with institutions abroad.
 Students always manage to expand their network with every completed Erasmus+ mobility.

 Are You Wondering If You Can Still Do an Internship Abroad as a British Citizen Even Though the UK Left the EU?

 Yes, you can.
-There has been a new program established by the UK, supporting UK students during their exchange experience, it is called the Turing Scheme.
-Find out more about the Turing program on our blog Erasmus+ vs. Turing.
+There has been a new programme established by the UK, supporting UK students during their exchange experience, it is called the Turing Scheme.
+Find out more about the Turing programme on our blog Erasmus+ vs. Turing.

 You have now learned about the basics of Erasmus+.
 How does that sound to you?
 Great, right?
 Why not contact us and we talk about your future Erasmus+ project.
 The whole Traveledventures team is absolutely convinced that everyone benefits from a stay abroad.